Emirates Trip. Day 6: Sharjah

 Artifacts that were found along the Sharjah Creek

-The souk was once of the traditional market selling pearl and fish product
+The souk was one of the traditional market selling pearl and fish products.

 Another souk called Saqr, adjacent to the Souk Al Arsah

-It was our last night in Sharjah so let me do a simple wrapped up.
-Three nights in Sharjah was about right, though we passed several museums and both Al Majaz and Al Qasba neighborhood.
-At least there is a reason to make a come back to Dubai as well as exploring Abu Dhabi.
+It was our last night in Sharjah so let me do a simple wrap-up.
+Three nights in Sharjah was about right, though we passed several museums and both the Al Majaz and Al Qasba neighborhoods.
+At least there is a reason to make a comeback to Dubai as well as explore Abu Dhabi.
 The first map shows the Heart of Sharjah, about 5 km to the southwest of our hotel, Swiss-Belhotel.
-While the Mleiha desert located to the southeast where AUS in the middle, as shown in second map.
+While the Mleiha desert is located to the southeast, where AUS is in the middle, as shown in the second map.

 The Sharjah City Center